m-kirstetter/blockchain-developer-bootcamp-final-project/README.md

 1. Recruiter creates gig
 2. Freelancers can apply listing milestones and their price
-3. Recruiter awards 1 freelancer by sending data to a smart contract factory contract, with the full contract amount in ETH.
+3. Recruiter awards 1 freelancer by sending all required data to a smart contract factory contract, with the full contract amount in ETH.
 The contract amount is locked until milestones are released.
 (Smart contract interaction)
-4. Freelancer submit a milestone
-5. Recruiter releases the milestone, this automatically triggers milestone payment to provider (Smart contract interaction)
+4. Recruiter releases the milestone, this automatically triggers milestone payment to provider (Smart contract interaction)
-6. 4 & 5 repeats until there are no more milestones to be released
+5. 4 repeats until there are no more milestones to be released

 ## Prerequisities